110 North Wacker Drive//Chicago, IL 60606-1511//United States

-Romeo has defended substantial trade secret matters, including one case involving an entrepreneur against his former employer, one of the world’s largest hedge fund companies, in relation to high frequency trading and another case involving one of the world’s largest food companies against its primary competitor in relation to product packaging technology.
-He has also defended large corporations in the pharmaceutical, consumer products, and consumer services industries, as well as non-profits, against claims of products liability, RICO violations, consumer fraud, breach of contract, and violations of various other US federal and state laws.
+Other significant representations over the course of his career include litigating large-scale antitrust cases brought against manufacturers in the auto, food, and tobacco industries.
+He defended an individual entrepreneur and his startup company against his former employer and one of the world's largest hedge fund companies in a trade secret case at the forefront of algorithmic high frequency trading.
+He litigated another trade secret case between the two largest food companies in the world in relation to product packaging technology.
+He represented large corporations in the pharmaceutical, consumer products, and consumer services industries, as well as nonprofits, against claims such as products liability, RICO violations, consumer fraud, breach of contract, and violations of various other US federal and state laws.

-Complementing his litigation practice, Romeo’s regulatory practice includes advising and representing national clients on consumer, financial, and business practice issues opposite the US Department of Justice, Office of the Comptroller of the Currency, Federal Reserve Board, state Attorneys General, and other governmental agencies.
+Complementing his litigation practice, Romeo's regulatory practice includes advising and representing national clients on consumer, financial, and business practice issues opposite the US Department of Justice, Office of the Comptroller of the Currency, Federal Reserve Board, state attorneys general, and other governmental agencies.
 Most recently he was lead counsel for a bank in implementing and complying with the terms of a consent order with the United States Trustee Program related to bankruptcy filings nationwide.
-The work included advising the bank on relevant business processes and consumer remediation, advocating before an appointed independent monitor on testing issues and evidence to demonstrate compliance, and developing and then implementing supplemental agreements with the USTP.
-Before that, Romeo was lead counsel for a bank’s implementation of the $25 billion National Mortgage Settlement, including advising the bank over a three-and-a-half year period to demonstrate sustained compliance with over 300 mortgage servicing standards.
+Before that, Romeo was lead counsel for a bank's implementation of the $25 billion National Mortgage Settlement, including advising the bank over a three-and-a-half-year period to demonstrate to a third-party independent monitor sustained compliance with over 300 mortgage servicing standards.

-Prior to joining Morgan Lewis, Romeo was a partner in the global litigation practice in the Chicago office of an international law firm.
+Prior to joining Morgan Lewis, Romeo was a partner in the global litigation practice in the Washington, DC, and Chicago offices of an international law firm.
 He previously served as a law clerk to Judge David D. Dowd Jr. of the US District Court for the Northern District of Ohio.

 Financial services litigation.
 Represented financial services company in a series of cases filed by county governments related to the recording of assignments of mortgages; obtained dismissals in multiple cases, which have been affirmed on appeal.